koradon/captains-log/README.md

 - Check that your user has write access to the log directories

 ### Python dependencies
+- Install dependencies with UV: `uv sync`
-- Install PyYAML: `pip install pyyaml`
+- Or install PyYAML manually: `pip install pyyaml`
 - Ensure Python 3 is available as `python3`